 - Tim Groves is an investigative reporter and an organizer with the Media Coop.

 - Leah Henderson is a long-time Toronto organizer.

-- Syed Hussan is a writer and organizer with migrant justice movements in Toronto.
-He was involved with media and communications for the anti-G20 mobilizations in 2010.
+- Syed Hussan is a writer and organizer with migrant justice movements in Toronto, including the Migrant Workers Alliance for Change.

 - Faria Kamal is an organizer with No One Is Illegal Toronto.

 - Anil Kanji is the Supporter Communications Manager at Greenpeace Canada.